benruben87/benruben87.github.io/_pages/about.md

 My current research focuses on understanding how the physical properties of biological neural networks affect their ability to perform computations.

-News
+Recent News
 ======
-1. In March 2024, I will be traveling to Lisbon to present a poster at COSYNE.
+1. **[March 2024]** I will be traveling to Lisbon to present a poster at COSYNE!
 Find my poster titled "Biologially plausible neural decoder ensembles are robust to overfitting and noise" during poster session 2 at station 159!
-1. In November 2023, I participated in the Jenelia Junior Theoretial Neuroscience workshop, where I presented research on biologically plausible neural decoder ensembles.
-1. The first first-author paper of my PhD was accepted to NeurIPS 2023!
+2. **[December 2023]** The first first-author paper of my PhD was accepted to NeurIPS 2023!
 Looking forward to presenting a poster at the New Orleans meeting.
+3. **[November 2023]** I participated in the Jenelia Junior Theoretial Neuroscience workshop, where I presented research on biologically plausible neural decoder ensembles.